 If your company was not incorporated in Utah, but you wish to do business there, you need to register as a foreign entity with the state.

-Known as Foreign Qualification, this process allows a company incorporated in Delaware or any other state to legally transact business in Utah.
+Acquiring Utah Foreign Qualification allows a company incorporated in Delaware or any other state to legally transact business in Utah.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.